The Top Moments From A Decade That Reshaped American Politics

 In the middle of the decade, in 2015, the Supreme Court made same-sex marriage legal in all 50 states.
 Public opinion and politics moved sweepingly on same-sex marriage in the 2010s.

 It wasn't that long ago that Democratic politicians, for example, tried to walk the line on same-sex marriage, calling for civil unions.
-That, in fact, was President Obama's stance in 2008, not wanting to offend religious groups.
+That, in fact, was Obama's stance in 2008, not wanting to offend religious groups.

 But he eventually lent his support to the cause of marriage equality in 2012 when Vice President Biden said the Obama administration was in favor of legalization of same-sex marriage.